kavithasub/solution-test-toolkit/README.md

 # How to Develop Solution Tests
 ## Writing Infrastructure creation Scripts
 At the moment this is done manually, test infrastructure always reside on AWS and they are up and running.
-When a new instance is required this is created manually.
+When a new instance is required TG team will create it manually and provide instance details on request.
 This can be done automatically by developing CF scripts.
 ## Test Solution Repository Structure
 When writing solution tests for a given product, we need to follow the following repository structure.
 This structure contains scripts necessary to deploy/undeploy infrastructure, deploy/undeploy artefacts, test scripts and cleanup scripts.
+The soltuions tests are maintained in this [repository](https://github.com/wso2-incubator/identity-test-integration).

 ```
 .